nxrmrz/bank-app/README.md

 To run tests:
 - We use the `unittest` module for this app
 - Run `python3 -m unittest discover tests` inside root to run all of the tests in the `tests/` folder
-- Run `python3 -m unittest test.test_bank_entities.py` to run a specific test file
+- Run `python3 -m unittest test.test_bank_entities` to run a specific test file

 ## 3. Design and Analysis